kabads/kabads.github.io/content/tech/2026-05-24-battleships-go-learning.md

 - `diff < 0` means the target is **below/left** of the guess → lower the **upper** bound: `xmax = xguess`
 - `diff == 0` means the guess is already on the correct coordinate in that axis → **don't adjust** that bound at all

-Getting these backwards causes the window to expand rather than contract, eventually producing negative window sizes and a panic.

 ---

 ## Exclusive bounds and the +1 rule

+I noticed that the search didn't exit.
+This was a problem, as the program was stuck in a loop.
+This was cause by the logic for the diff - I was always searching in the same bounds.
+I needed to make the bound exclusive.

-When `diff > 0`, setting `xmin = xguess` (without `+1`) means the new lower bound still includes the current guess — a coordinate already known to be wrong.
+When `diff > 0`, setting `xmin = xguess` (without `+1`) means the new lower bound still includes the current guess - a coordinate already known to be wrong.
 Using `xmin = xguess + 1` makes the bound exclusive, ensuring the search never wastes a guess on a coordinate already ruled out.

 Both axes must use the same convention (both exclusive) or the window can get stuck.
-An asymmetric implementation — where one axis uses exclusive bounds and the other doesn't — can cause infinite loops.
+An asymmetric implementation - where one axis uses exclusive bounds and the other doesn't was causing infinite loops.

 ---

 ## rand.IntN range and shifting

+So, I had the `min / max` and now I could use that to search a smaller portion of the slice.
+However, I did not want to search from the beginning of the slice again, so I had to add the xmin to start the search.
+This meant that we only used the correct part of the slice.
+Simples!

 `rand.IntN(n)` returns a value in `[0, n)`.
 To get a random value within a window `[xmin, xmax)`: